openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 * Topolvm-Controller is in **Ready** state
 * `volumeSnapshotClass` has been deployed
 * `storageClass` has been deployed
+* The user has deployed a Pod with an attached PVC backed by a LVM thin volume.

 _Workflow_

-1. The user creates a PVC of an arbitrary size, in Gb increments, to be the source volume from which we will create a snapshot.
-2. The user creates a Pod which consumes the PVC.
-This is required because LVMS only supports `WaitForFirstConsumer` provisioning.
-3. LVMS provisions the backend storage volume and creates a `logicalVolume.topolvm.io` CR.
-4. The _csi-external-provisioner_, part of the _topolvm-controller_ pod, binds the PVC to the volume's PV.
-5. The user's workload starts and mounts the volume.
-6. The user stops the workload by deleting the consuming Pod, or if managed by a replication controller, scales the replicas to 0.
+1. The user stops the workload by deleting the consuming Pod, or if managed by a replication controller, scales the replicas to 0.
-7. The user creates a VolumeSnapshot object with the following key-values:
+2. The user creates a `volumeSnapshot` object with the following key-values:
-   - `.spec.volumeSnapshotClassName` set to the volume snapshot class's name.
+   - `.spec.volumeSnapshotClassName` set to the `volumeSnapshotClass`'s name.
 If not provided, falls back to default class.
    - `.spec.source.persistentVolumeClaimName` set to the source PVC's name.
-8. The _snapshotting validation webhook_ intercepts the API volume snapshot API request.
+3. The _snapshotting validation webhook_ intercepts the API `volumeSnapshot` API request.
-9. If validation succeeds, the `volumeSnapshot` is persisted in etcd.
+4. If validation succeeds, the `volumeSnapshot` is persisted in etcd.
-   - Else: the VolumeSnapshot is rejected. (see [Failure Modes](#failure-modes)).
+   - Else: the `volumeSnapshot` is rejected. (see [Failure Modes](#failure-modes)).
-10. The _CSI external snapshotter_ sidecar, part of the _topolvm-controller_ deployment, detects the `volumeSnapshot` event.
+5. The _CSI external snapshotter_ sidecar, part of the _topolvm-controller_ deployment, detects the `volumeSnapshot` "create" event.
 It generates a `volumeSnapshotContent` object and triggers the `CreateSnapshot` CSI gRPC process.
-11. LVMS executes the `CreateSnapshot` gRPC process and creates a snapshot of the LVM thin volume.
+6. LVMS executes the `CreateSnapshot` gRPC process and creates a snapshot of the LVM thin volume.
-12. LVMS creates a `logicalVolume.topolvm.io` CR and returns the snapshot volume's metadata to the _CSI external snapshotter_.
+7. LVMS creates a `logicalVolume.topolvm.io` CR and returns the snapshot volume's metadata to the _CSI external snapshotter_.
-13. The _CSI external-snapshotter_ updates the `volumeSnapshotContent`'s `status` field to indicate it is ready.
+8. The _CSI external-snapshotter_ updates the `volumeSnapshotContent`'s `status` field to indicate it is ready.
-14. The _CSI snapshot controller_ detects the update to the `volumeSnapshotContent` status and binds the `volumeSnapshot` to the `volumeSnapshotContent` instance.
+9. The _CSI snapshot controller_ detects the update to the `volumeSnapshotContent` status and binds the `volumeSnapshot` to the `volumeSnapshotContent` instance.
 It sets the `volumeSnapshot`'s `status.readyToUse` field to `true`.